jantimon/auto-peer/readme.md

 auto-peer.js automates the peer.js connection establishment and connects all auto-peer.js clients with each other using webRTC.

-The auto-peer.js library is an experimental webRTC client/server library which relies heavily on peerjs and socket.io
+The auto-peer.js library is an experimental webRTC client/server library which relies heavily on peerjs

 ## Motivation